 - This formation can be quickly exposed in a fast counterattack.

 How to play against 4-1-3-2 Soccer Formation

 When playing against a 4-1-3-2, the flanks are the key.
-It’s important to have a backline that can play the ball under pressure since the team with a 4-1-3-2 will be pressuring high looking to turn the ball over.
+Having a backline that can play the ball under pressure is important since the team with a 4-1-3-2 will be pressuring high, looking to turn the ball over.

 Once you break that first line of pressure, there will be significant space on the flanks (especially behind the left and right mid and in front of the left and right back) to exploit.